spacepumpkin/Signsetta/README.md

 Instructions for how to run the suite
 =============

+Start out by running npm use to set the project node version to 10.13.0

+	npm use

-Start out by running npm install in the root directory and in the frontend folder.
+Then install in the root directory and in the frontend folder.

         npm install